 - Flange Leakage Basics

-- Flange Leakage using Pressure-Equivalent method
+- Flange Leakage using the Pressure-Equivalent method

 - Flange Leakage checking using ASME Sec VIII Method